-- 1. Air Attack recognizes the need for an alternate VHF-AM frequency and contacts the MNCC Aviation Dispatch who will assign a new frequency and relay it to the Air Attack. - 2.
-Air Attack notifies all aircraft on scene of the frequency change or addition and confirms change by commo check with all aircraft.
-Air Attack monitors both the new frequency and the former AM frequency (122.925 most likely) if possible. - 4.
-MNCC Aviation Dispatch contacts all tanker bases and the applicable helibases and informs them of the fire name, location, and AM frequency assignment. - 5.
-MNCC Aviation Dispatch contacts/informs local area/agency of frequency change; local area/agency notifies their detection or observer aircraft. - 6.
-When it is determined by Air Attack that the frequency plan is no longer required, MNCC Aviation Dispatch will be directed to close out the plan.
-They will contact tanker bases, helibases and local area/agency of frequency closure/change.
+- 1. Air Attack recognizes the need for a change in the VHF-AM frequency and contacts the MNCC Aviation Dispatch who will assign a new frequency and relay it to the Air Attack. - 2.
+Air Attack notifies all aircraft on scene of the frequency change or addition and confirms change by commo check with all aircraft. - 3.
+MNCC Aviation Dispatch contacts all tanker bases and the applicable helibases and informs them of the fire name, location, and AM frequency assignment. - 4.
+When it is determined by Air Attack that the frequency is no longer required, MNCC Aviation Dispatch will inform tanker bases, helibases and local area/agency of frequency status.